-The Auditor acknowledges serious and legitimate concerns about potential racial bias in policing.
-Here, seven (7), or 18% of the thirty-eight (38) use of force incidents in 2023 involved Black individuals; yet the most recent available census data states only 3% of Olympians are Black.
-This disparity warrants scrutiny.
+The Auditor acknowledges the 2024 data raises serious and legitimate concerns about potential bias against Black individuals.
+Specifically, sixteen (16) or 21% of the use of force incidents in 2024 involved Black individuals; yet the most recent available census data states only 3% of Olympians are Black.